<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 Sending review requests via SMS will give your business a much greater chance at generating new reviews as opposed to sending requests via email.
 Consumers are much more likely to spend a minute or two providing feedback on their phone versus getting in front of their computer to do the same thing.
 It's as simple as asking where they are paying attention.

 At Widewail, we've found that our Invite clients (SMS review request software) on average see a rating increase of 0.3 stars in the first few months.
 We attribute this to "activating the voice of the happy customer."
-Without input from the brand, unhappy customers will naturally be more motivated to leave feedback.
-As a result, reputation scores will be negatively skewed.
+Without input from the brand, unhappy customers will naturally be more motivated to leave feedback and reputation scores will be negatively skewed.

 Our Perspective